In This Section

 If you’re in a position to do so, please consider investing in the future of our industry.
 Help us forge a bright future for our industry’s next century.

-This message is on behalf of the AISC Education Foundation, a registered 501(c)(3) nonprofit organization.
-Every penny donated to the AISC Education Foundation is tax-deductible and goes to students, educators, and education programs.
+The AISC Education Foundation is a registered 501(c)(3) nonprofit organization.
+Every penny donated to the AISC Education Foundation is 100% tax-deductible and goes to students, educators, and education programs.